Kurimizumi/Honeybee-Hive/README.md

     port: 54321 //Listening port, defaults to 54321
   },
   encryption: {
     key: "some public key" //NO DEFAULT.
 YOU MUST SET THIS.
-The public key for the server }
+The PEM encoded RSA public key for the server }
 }
 ```